This is an unofficial translation of the prologue of 【鹿の王 – 生き残った者】 “The Deer King – Survivors” by Nahoko Uehashi.

 This is just the synopsis and prologue, both of which are short.
 I hope to release chapter 1 at some point soon as well.
 This is such a fantastic story and I really hope it gets published officially in English.

 I would love to discuss with the author or an editor about names for places, people, groups etc. Especially if I were translating the entire story.
-The following are more direct translations for these until I can think of more appropriate English localizations.

 When their homeland is threatened by the Shrou Empire, the Dokkaku, a small band of soldiers willing to sacrifice themselves, rise up.
 But their leader, Van, is captured and thrown in the salt mines.
 One night, a pack of dogs attacks the salt mines and a mysterious illness begins to spread.
 Van escapes in the confusion with an infant child, Yuna, and proceeds to raise her his own.